-The following essay topic analysis examines the Northwestern University Kellogg School of Management’s (Kellogg) MBA admissions essays for the 2019-2020 admissions season.
-You can also review essay topic analyses for all other the leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.
+The following essay topic analysis examines the Northwestern University Kellogg School of Management’s (Kellogg) MBA admissions essays.
+The Kellogg MBA essay questions are for the 2020-2021 admissions season.
+You can also review essay topic analyses for other leading MBA programs as well as general Essay Tips to further aid you in developing your admissions essays.

 Kellogg’s purpose is to educate, equip & inspire brave leaders who create lasting value.
 Tell us about a time you have demonstrated leadership and created lasting value.
 What challenges did you face, and what did you learn?
 (450 words)